Juan Martín del Potro: 2019–2021: Continued injuries

 Del Potro's injury lingered into the 2019 season, forcing him to withdraw from the Australian Open.
-He made his comeback at Delray Beach Open where he reached the quarterfinals, losing to Mackenzie McDonald in three sets.
+He made his comeback at the Delray Beach Open in February where he reached the quarterfinals, losing to Mackenzie McDonald in three sets.
 Still not having recovered from injury, Del Potro chose not to defend his titles in Acapulco and Indian Wells, withdrawing from both tournaments.

-Playing in his first tournament back at the Madrid Open, del Potro lost his first match to Laslo Đere.
+Playing in his first tournament back at the Madrid Open, del Potro lost his first match to Laslo Djere.
 He then played in Rome and secured wins against David Goffin, who had a 3–1 lead over him before the match, and Casper Ruud.
-He squandered two match points in a second set tiebreaker to ultimately lose his quarterfinal against world number 1 Novak Djokovic over a three-hour match.
+He failed to convert two match points in a second set tiebreaker to ultimately lose his quarterfinal against world No. 1 Novak Djokovic over a three-hour match.

-In the French Open, del Potro was seeded 8th but lost in the fourth round to Karen Khachanov.

-In his first grass tournament of the season at Queen's Club, del Potro suffered another career-threatening injury when he fractured his kneecap in his first round match against Denis Shapovalov.
+At the 2019 French Open, del Potro was seeded eighth.
+After wins in the first three rounds against Nicolás Jarry, Yoshihito Nishioka and Jordan Thompson respectively he lost in the fourth round to tenth-seeded Karen Khachanov in four sets.
+In his first grass-court tournament of the season at Queen's Club, del Potro suffered another career-threatening injury when he fractured his kneecap in his first round match against Denis Shapovalov.

-Del Potro did not play any professional tennis from 2019 at Queen's Club until 2022 at the Argentina Open.
-He underwent four right knee surgeries (June 2019, January 2020, August 2020 and March 2021) and withdrew from the Tokyo Olympics in July.
+Del Potro did not play any professional tennis from June 2019 at Queen's Club until 2022 at the Argentina Open.
+He underwent four right knee surgeries (June 2019, January 2020, August 2020 and March 2021) and withdrew from the Tokyo Olympics in July 2021.
 At the 2021 US Open, del Potro reported that his knee was getting better, he had picked up training on the court again and hoped to be ready to play on the tour within a couple of months.

 2022: Return to professional tennis, potential retirement

-On 31 January, it was announced that Del Potro will make his return to professional tennis at the 2022 Argentina Open, where he accepted a wild card.
-He also accepted a wild card to play the 2022 Rio Open.
+On 31 January, it was announced that Del Potro will make his return to professional tennis at the Argentina Open, where he accepted a wildcard.
+He also accepted a wildcard to play the Rio Open.

-On 5 February, Del Potro stated in a press conference that it is likely he will retire after the 2022 Argentina Open.
-He has cited ongoing knee pain due to an injury as a reason behind the potential retirement and that his return is 'maybe more of a farewell than a comeback'.
+On 5 February, Del Potro stated in a press conference that he would likely retire after the Argentina Open.
+He cited ongoing knee pain due to an injury as a reason behind the potential retirement, and said that his return is "maybe more of a farewell than a comeback".
 Del Potro lost in the first round of the Argentina Open to Federico Delbonis, and again hinted at retirement in the post-match interview.
 He withdrew from the 2022 Rio Open on 11 February.
 Del Potro has not played any matches since; he dropped out of the singles rankings on 20 June, as well as the doubles rankings on 9 May.

+2023-2024: Failed comeback at the US Open, farewell exhibition match

+In March, he stated that he would begin training for a potential return at the 2023 US Open.
+In August, he announced that he would not be able to compete in the tournament, due to his physical state.